2020–21 Coupe de France preliminary rounds, Pays de la Loire: Schedule

 A total of 522 teams entered from the region.
 The draw, made on 22 July 2020, required a preliminary round on 23 August 2020.
 This round featured 300 clubs from the district divisions, with a small number of District 1 teams exempted to the first round.
 The first round, which saw the Régional 3 teams enter, took place on 30 August 2020.
 The second round, featuring the entrance of the Régional 2 teams, took place on 6 September 2020.

-The third round draw, in which the Regional 1 and Championnat National 3 teamas joined the competition, was made on 10 September 2020.
+The third round draw, in which the Regional 1 and Championnat National 3 teams joined the competition, was made on 10 September 2020.
 The fourth round draw, which saw the Championnat National 2 teams enter, was made on 23 September 2020.
 The fifth round draw, which saw the entry of the three Championnat National teams from the region, was made on 7 October 2020.
 The sixth round draw was made on 21 October 2020.